mavryk-network/mavryk-protocol/docs/alpha/smart_rollups.rst

    commitment.
 A commitment must be published for each commitment period.

-#. **Refutation period**: When the first commitment for a commitment period is published, a refutation
+#. **Refutation period**: At the end of each commitment period, a
-   period of two weeks starts to allow this commitment to be challenged.
+   period of two weeks starts to allow any commitment related to this commitment period to be challenged.

 #. **Staker**: An implicit account that has made a deposit on a
    commitment.